lukereding/book_notes/book_list.md

 - Nonsense: The Power of Not Knowing.
 - A Field Guide to Lies: Critical Thinking in the Information Age.
 - Mindware: Tools for Smart Thinking.
+- The Evolution of Useful Things
+- Creative Selection
+- How To Solve It
+- The Creative Curve
+- Algorithm Design Manual
+- The half-life of facts